 What makes a great meal in your opinion?
 Is it a confronting mouthfeel?
 Provocative plating?
 All you can eat bacon bits?
-In 2018, whether you were in the market for some left-field innovation or trad transcendence, these six taste-makers had you well and truly covered.
+In 2019, whether you were in the market for some left-field innovation or trad transcendence, these five taste-makers had you well and truly covered.
 Which nominee left the best taste in your mouth?

 Banh Cuon Ba Oanh is a tiny family-run restaurant with an equally tiny menu that’s been packed since day one.
 Their speciality is bánh cuốn, a traditional North Vietnamese breakfast dish of fermented and steamed sheets of rice noodles that are rolled with savoury goodies and served with fresh herbs and a tangy fish sauce dressing.
 They’re certainly not the only restaurant in Sydney making bánh cuốn, but they’re likely the closest version to what you’ll find in North Vietnam itself.

 Photo: Helen Yee

 Nikkei is one of the year’s most ambitious new venues.
 Not only is it Sydney’s first Japanese-Peruvian restaurant, they serve a cocktail menu using the same ingredients, a regionally-varied list of crisp coastal wines and a soundtrack of reggaeton and new salsa.
 Nikkei is inarguably one of the year’s most beautiful new restaurants, particularly X considering that most of the timber furniture and the tiled backbar was built by the servers themselves.
 The new restaurant comes from Jason and Christopher Ang, and Tina Wing Kee, the same team behind Sydney Tokyo Bird, Osaka Trading Co and Banchō Bar.
 Nikkei’s most appealing quality is that despite the ambitious fine dining experience on offer, at its core it remains entirely fun.